Last Updated on September 9, 2020

 Establishing SEO Equity for New Websites

-If you have a new domain, it takes hard work to build SEO momentum.
+If you decide to change your domain or have a new one it takes hard work to build SEO momentum.
 If your business is new on the scene, we recommend:

 - Quality content that your potential clients want to read and share.
 Publish fresh content frequently.
 Establish a schedule and stick to it.
 If you have aggressive sales goals… increase the amount of content you publish.

 Matt Cutts released a video on this topic some time ago, that is still relevant.
 He recommends that established websites not “rest on their laurels” when it comes to retaining SEO equity (and their Search Engine Results Page (SERP) status).
 If you have a dated site, one that hasn’t seen a refresh in a couple of years… it’s an indication that you aren’t staying current with emerging online marketing trends.

 Here’s what we recommend for businesses who have a lead in organic search and want to protect their SEO equity: